ItzMarni/ItzMarni/README.md

 <h3 align="center">A passionate backend developer from The Netherlands</h3>

 # 💫 About Me:
-🔭 I’m currently working on multiple different projects, mostly private.
-🌱 I’m currently learning JavaScript & TypeScript
-💬 Ask me about anything
-📫 How to reach me: `marni_` on Discord
-⚡ Fun fact there are two ways to write error-free programs; only the third one works
+🔭 I’m currently working on multiple different projects, mostly private.<br>🌱 I’m currently learning JavaScript & TypeScript<br>💬 Ask me about anything<br>📫 How to reach me: `marni_` on Discord<br>⚡ Fun fact there are two ways to write error-free programs; only the third one works

 # 💻 Tech Stack: